 - Launch Prevention List – Apps on the list can be installed but the app is not launched even when the user taps on the app icon.

-- App Installation Whitelist – Preloaded apps and apps deployed via MDM are internally included on the whitelist.
-Apps not included on the whitelist are removed if already installed.
+- App Installation Whitelist – Preloaded apps and apps deployed via MDM are internally included on the allowlist.
+Apps not included on the allowlist are removed if already installed.

-- Launch Whitelist – Preloaded apps and apps deployed via MDM are internally included on the whitelist.
+- Launch Whitelist – Preloaded apps and apps deployed via MDM are internally included on the allowlist.

 - Uninstall Prevention List – Apps on the list cannot be removed from device.